alameerkai/Logo-by-Python-/README.md

 # Logo-by-Python-
-Add the logo to all the your photos by one click !
+Add the logo to all your photos by one click !

 - Add your logo name file (( for example || Logo.png || ))